Ghaziabad assault case: Twitter India MD gets relief, no | Law-Order

 - India

-In a relief to Twitter India head Manish Maheshwari, the Karnataka High Court on Thursday restrained Ghaziabad police, which has summoned him in connection with a probe related to the assault of an elderly Muslim man there, from initiating coercive action against him.
+Twitter India's Head Manish Maheshwari, who was summoned by the Ghaziabad Police in connection with a probe related to the assault of an elderly Muslim man there recently, did not appear before them as the Karnataka High Court restrained police from initiating coercive action against him.

-The single bench of Justice G Narender said the police can examine Maheshwari through virtual mode.

-''If the police desire to examine the petitioner (Manish Maheshwari), they may do so through virtual mode,'' the court said.

 ''It is case of petitioner that he has replied to notice under section 160 of CrPC to join through virtual mode.The respondent (Ghaziabad police) taking objection to the request has turned around and issued notice under section 41(A) virtually putting him in shoes of accused,'' it observed.